Skip to main content

 How did university prepare you for your career?

-Well, it isn't handed to you on a plate, so just your degree alone will not guarantee you employment.
-However, it will present you with various opportunities to volunteer within your chosen industry, working with industry professionals at the highest levels and allow you to research and understand the theories and underpinning knowledge to give you the solid foundations of an accomplished sports coach.
+Well, it isn’t handed to you on a plate, so just your degree alone will not guarantee you employment.
+However, it will present you with various opportunities to volunteer within your chosen industry – working with industry professionals at the highest levels – and allow you to research and understand the theories and underpinning knowledge to give you the solid foundations to become an accomplished sports coach.

 This course is for you if you want to challenge yourself, if you want to learn from some of the best professionals in the industry and, most importantly, if you want to make yourself employable on completion of your degree.
 Sports coaching is about educating and inspiring others.